Call Today 310-453-1234

 In cases of Runners Knee, for example, the repeated stress again and again, from the force of hitting hard surfaces while contracting the leg muscle when running, results in a weakening of the tendon and ligaments.
-In overuse injuries, many may think the tendon or ligaments are just inflamed.
-And although the injury may begin with inflammation, when left untreated, this overuse injury overloads the tendon and ligaments.
-The result is degeneration or even in a tear.
+In overuse injuries, many may think the tendon or ligaments are inflamed.
+Although the injury may begin with inflammation, when left untreated, this overuse injury overloads the tendon and ligaments.
+The result is degeneration or even a tear.
 Many cases of overuse injuries become chronic with instances of recurrence.

 Surgery prolongs the athlete’s return to sport.[i]
 Fortunately, there are non-surgical options!

-Here’s what doctors in New York say about the overuse injury patellar tendonitis, “Due to its common refractory response (difficulty in treating) to conservative treatment, a variety of new treatments have emerged recently that include…Prolotherapy, platelet-rich plasma therapy (PRP), arthroscopic surgical procedures, surgical resection of the inferior patellar pole (cutting away tendon tissue at the kneecap)…”[ii]
+Here’s what doctors in New York say about the overuse injury patellar tendonitis: “Due to its common refractory response (difficulty in treating) to conservative treatment, a variety of new treatments have emerged recently that include…Prolotherapyplatelet-rich plasma therapy (PRP), arthroscopic surgical procedures, surgical resection of the inferior patellar pole (cutting away tendon tissue at the kneecap)…”[ii]

 Why would we treat the ligaments too?